Featured in...

 It might feel like you are selling your home back to a lender due to not having to make any monthly payments.
 But the cash facility really is a loan and should be viewed as such.
 Loans are not subject to tax.

-Can I move house after a drawdown lifetime mortgage?
+Can I move house afterward?

 Yes, it is possible to move house after taking out a drawdown lifetime mortgage on your current home.
 The Equity Release Council states that any of their members should allow homeowners to move home to suitable alternative properties and take their current mortgage with them.